eisental/RedstoneChips/circuitdocs/Demultiplexer.md

 #### I/O setup
-* Number of outputs must be a multiple of <output sets count> argument.
+* Number of outputs must be a multiple of the `no. of output sets` argument.
-* bit-size is determined by number of outputs / <output sets count> argument.
+* bit-size is determined by number of outputs / `output sets count` argument.
 * First log2(input sets count) pins are the select pins.
 * One input bit set should follow the select pins of the same size as one output set.